Mm to carat

 Of course, it can also happen that a diamond polisher unintentionally deviates from the ideal cut.
 This happens more often in lesser-skilled craftsmen.
-My colleagues and I see it quite often when someone comes in with a cut diamond that did not come from us.
+My colleagues and I took classy lax car service and I see it quite often when someone comes in with a cut diamond that did not come from us.
 With more than 175 years of craftsmanship to build on, we are proud to make the best diamonds.

 Should I always choose an ideal cut diamond?

 In theory, an ideal cut diamond sparkles more than a diamond without the ideal cut.
 But it really depends on the craftsman who polished the diamond.
 Especially when he does not have an eye for the (small) impurities inside the diamond.
 Because if he overlooks the imperfections, he can still make an ideal cut, yet the diamond doesn’t sparkle as much as it could and should.
 That is why we always advise shopping for a diamond in person.
 Because only when you touch and see the diamond yourself you know whether this is the gem for you.

 Now you know what to look for, you can check the mm to carat chart below.
 This specific chart is for round diamonds like the brilliant and the Royal 201 cut.
 Other diamond cuts have other charts.
 Inside a setting, like a ring or a pendant, a diamond looks about 20% larger than unset.
 Let’s get ready to measure.

 Want to learn more about the world of diamonds?
 Discover more during one of our diamond tours.